If you've read the Information for Authors, you'll already have a general idea of what Aelurus Publishing has been set up to do.

 - Format your book for a paperback and/or hardback edition.

-- Organise for your book to be printed, making sure "bricks and mortar" book stores can order it (N.B.
-We will use our publishing imprint, Curiosity Press, as the publisher).
+- Organise for your book to be printed, making sure "bricks and mortar" book stores can order it (although we can't guarantee they will).
+N.B.
+We will use our publishing imprint, Curiosity Press, as the publisher.

 - Provide a cover for both your ebook and physical copy